• Find Senior Living

 6. Finally, consider the funeral expenses.
 Funerals are costly for surviving family members.
 Covering these costs can make them cheaper by removing time constraints.
 Paying in advance also ensures your wishes are properly followed.

-As the elderly near death, it can become more difficult for them to make choices about healthcare.
-This is why it’s vital that you make choices about end of life care well in advance.
-These choices are often compiled in one document and referred to as any of the following: advance directive, medical directive, personal directive, or living will.
+One’s healthcare choices are often compiled in one document and referred to as any of the following: advance directive, medical directive, personal directive, or living will.
 Simply put, these are all legal documents that lay out your preferences when it comes to the end of life care.
 The document should include your decisions about general care, life support, hospitalization, organ donation, resuscitation, and anything else you find appropriate.

 1. Resuscitation is the treatment protocol used by hospitals when a person’s heart stops beating.
 This protocol can include mouth-to-mouth, defibrillators, breathing tubes, and other treatments.
 You should ask yourself whether or not you wish to be resuscitated and include this preference in your advance directive.
 You should also inform your chosen family members and any medical professionals that will be taking care of you.
 Your hospital will make sure that a do-not-resuscitate (DNR) order is put on your chart.
-This way, health care providers will remain informed.
+This way, healthcare providers will remain informed.

 2. Another aspect of healthcare to consider is organ and tissue donation.
 If you wish to donate your organs after death, make sure to indicate this in your living will.
 You can get a donor card to carry with you.
 Your physician should also be informed about this.
 In the United States, you do not need to take any action if you do not wish to be a donor.

 3. As individuals near death, they may need life support.
 This can include machines, treatments, and medications.
 Life support is usually temporary but its duration can depend on the patient.
-If you are suffering from long-term health problems and recovery is unlikely, consider: would you like to be kept alive with the assistance of a ventilator or other life support?
+If you are suffering from long-term health problems and recovery is unlikely, consider: Would you like to be kept alive with the assistance of a ventilator or other life support?
 Sometimes, family members are the ones who are charged with this decision.
 You can prevent this by indicating your preferences ahead of time.

 4. You should also research hospitals and nursing homes ahead of time.
 Would you like to spend your final years or months in an assisted-living facility or at home?
 If you go with the first option: Is this nursing home/hospital certified?
 What are the services they provide?
 What about pricing, meals, activities, and policies?
 If, you would like to spend your final days at home: what sort of hospice care would you prefer?
 How would your family members be involved?
 Will you be hiring a caregiver?
 What are the associated costs with this option?

 5. Finally, sort out your health care proxy or health care power of attorney.
 Both of these are a legal order that allows an individual of your choosing to make healthcare decisions for you.
-No matter how much advance planning you do, a scenario may arise that will need another party to decide.
+No matter how much planning you do, a scenario may arise that will need another party to decide.
 Choose an individual you trust.

-Estate
+4. Estate planning

-We recommend that your end of life planning include an estate plan.
+We recommend that your end-of-life planning include an estate plan.
 This plan will be a directive that concerns your property and surviving family.
 You may be able to do this by yourself or you may need to hire an attorney or a financial consultant to organize your estate.

 1. Do you have a business you’d like to be taken over by your children?
 Is there a specific piece of property you’d like to leave to your favorite niece?
 Who will be your beneficiaries?
 It’s important to review your assets and figure out who you’d like to pass them onto, as well as if there will be any ownership issues.
 You may also choose to have a living trust.
 It can be more expensive to set up but it will allow you to choose who receives what and how they receive it.